cracyc/msdos-player/readme.txt

 In this time, the memory space 0C0000H-0CFFFFH are used for EMS page frame, so the size of UMB is decreased from 224KB to 160KB.

-To enable the serial I/O, please specify the option '-s[P1[,P2]]'.
+To enable the serial I/O, please specify the option '-s[P1[,P2[,P3[,P4]]]]'.
-If you specify '-s', the virtual COM1/2 are connected to the host's COM ports found in the first and second by SetupDiGetClassDevs() API.
+If you specify '-s', the virtual COM1-COM4 are connected to the host's COM ports found by SetupDiGetClassDevs() API.
-If you specify '-s3,4', the virtual COM1/2 are connected to the host's COM3/4.
+You can specify the host's COM port numbers connected to the virtual COM ports by adding numbers to '-s' option, for example '-s3,4,1,2'.

 NOTE: The maximum baud rate is limited to 9600bps.

------ About the environment variable table
+----- Environment variable table

-Basically, the environment variable table on the host Windows is copied to the table on the virtual machine (hereinafter, referred to as "virtual table"), and in this time, PATH/TEMP/TMP values are converted to short path.
+Basically, the environment variable table on the host Windows is copied to the table on the virtual machine (hereinafter, referred to as "virtual table"), and in this time, MSDOS_PATH/PATH/TEMP/TMP values are converted to short path.

 Some softwares (for example DoDiary Version 1.55) invite that the environment variable table should be less than 1024 bytes.